evkx/evkx.github.io/content/models/porsche/macan/Macan_Turbo/_index.md

 ### Steering

-Dynamic steering is a standard feature on the Porsche Macan Turbo.
-Dynamic steering varies the steering ratio as a function of driving speed.
+Dynamic steering is a standard on the Porsche Macan Turbo, varying the steering ratio based on driving speed for enhanced control and comfort.
 In addition,  rear-wheel steering is available as an optional feature.
 Rear wheel steering reduces the turning circle when going slow.

 ### Brakes

-The rear and front brakes are [cast-iron discs](../../../../technology/brakes/#disc-brakes).
-The front discs are 410 mm, and the rear discs are 365 mm.
+The  is equipped with [cast-iron disc brakes](../../../../technology/brakes/#disc-brakes) on both the front and rear.
+The front discs measure 410 mm, while the rear discs are 365 mm.

 ### Regenerative Braking